-• undertaking all our work safely and consistent with good electricity industry practice
+• undertaking all our work safely and consistently with good electricity industry and relevant land management practices;

-• proactively inform you of our proposed plans and consult with you on their effects
+• proactively informing you of our proposed plans and consulting with you on their impact;

-• understand and listen to your concerns, and where possible, work with you to find appropriate solutions when undertaking work on your land
+• understanding and listening to your concerns, and working with you to find solutions when undertaking work on your land;

-• do what we say we are going to do and give you reasons if we are unable to do so
+• doing what we say we are going to do and giving you clear reasons if we are unable to do so;

-• minimise any disruption as much as practicable and make good or compensate for any damage that we cause
+• minimising any disruption as much as practicable and making good any damage that we cause as a result of our activities while on your land;

-• regard all complaints as serious and respond to them in a timely manner
+• taking all complaints seriously and responding to them in a timely manner; and

-• provide you with a dedicated phone line to talk to a member of our team if you have any concerns.
+• providing you with a dedicated phone line to talk to a member of our team if you have any questions or concerns.

 Complaints commitment